Shashank-Bheemanapalli/AWS-EC2-instance-automation-program/README.md

 Next enter your Access ID and Secret Key along with default aws region and output format.

-The EC2_instance_configuration.yml file contains the requried configuration to launch the EC2 instances.(You can modify the YAML file according to your specifications)
+The EC2_instance_configuration.yml file contains the required configuration to launch the EC2 instances.
+(You can modify the YAML file according to your specifications)

 Finally, execute the ec2_automation.py file.
   - Firstly, the main function will create a key pair.
   - Use 'chmod 400 <keyname.pem>' to modify the permissions.
-  - Secondly, the main funtion will create a new security group for the EC2 insctance.(Here, I have enable access onlt for port 80 [ http ]  and port 22 [ ssh ].
+  - Secondly, the main function will create a new security group for the EC2 instance.(Here, I have enable access only for port 80 [ http ]  and port 22 [ ssh ].
-  - Finally, the main funtion will create a new EC2 insctance.
+  - Finally, the main function will create a new EC2 insctance.

-In the Create_instance function, we pass on user data which provides initial configuration for the EC2 instace after launching.
+In the Create_instance function, we pass on user data which provides initial configuration for the EC2 instance after launching.

 - In the end, we will have a running EC2 instance attached with two EBS volumes (1. root volume [ 10 gb ], 2.mounted to /data [ 100 gb ]) along with two new users (here: user1 and user2).